informatics-isi-edu/ermrest/user-doc/install-centos7.md

 ```
 # cd path/to/ermrest
 # make install [PLATFORM=centos7]
+# make deploy
 # service httpd restart
 ```

-The install target updates files under `/usr/lib/python2*/site-packages/ermrest`.
+The `install` target updates files under `/usr/lib/python2*/site-packages/ermrest`.
+The `deploy` target runs idempotent deploy processes which MAY upgrade the database schema in existing catalogs.
+For small changes to service code, the `deploy` target is unnecessary; however, it is safe to always run to be sure that catalogs are upgraded as necessary to match the newly installed service code.

-You may want to review `/usr/share/ermrest/ermrest_config.json` and `/usr/share/ermrest/wsgi_ermrest.conf` for changes, as these are deployed to `/home/ermrest/` and `/etc/httpd/conf.d/`, respectively, during fresh installs but will not overwrite deployed configurations during an updating install.
+You may want to review `ermrest_config.json` and `wsgi_ermrest.conf` in the installation location for changes.
+These are deployed to `/home/ermrest/` and `/etc/httpd/conf.d/`, respectively, during fresh installs but will not overwrite deployed configurations during an updating install.